Community Action Plan

 AOD Mapping Tool Facilitator Guide (PDF)

 A guide to assist facilitators when using the Community Mapping Tool.
-Includes guidelines and a range of questions that can be used to investigate the identified community priority issues and unpack information from sessions to provide direction for the development of a suitable, evidence-based, community solution.
+Includes guidelines and a range of questions that can be used to investigate the identified community priority issues and unpack information from sessions to provide direction for the development of a suitable, evidence-informed, community solution.

 Your CAP should be based on activities that have been shown to be effective in preventing and minimising AOD-related harms.